simdutf/simdutf/README.md

  * it is valid.
  *
  * This function assumes that the input string is valid UTF-8.
+ * It is acceptable to pass invalid UTF-8 strings but in such cases
+ * the result is implementation defined.
  *
  * @param input         the UTF-8 string to process
  * @param length        the length of the string in bytes